Albanese sworn in as PM in Australia ahead of Tokyo summit | Politics

 Albanese had been the government's chief negotiator with its outside supporters in the house during those three years and was praised for his collegial approach.

-''Liberal and Labor's vote went backwards this election.
-Labor may get over the line with a majority and may not but their vote went backwards,'' Bandt said.
+"Liberal and Labor's vote went backward this election.
+Labor may get over the line with a majority and may not but their vote went backward," Bandt said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)